azminewasi/online-ml-university/README.md

 # ***Online ML University***: **AI & ML Resources from Top Universities**
-Are you tired of hearing buzzwords like Artificial Intelligence and Machine Learning but have no clue what they actually mean?
-Let me break it down for you - Machine Learning helps machines learn by using specialized algorithms and statistical models.
+Machine Learning helps machines learn by using specialized algorithms and statistical models.
 And the best part?
 You don't need a fancy degree to learn this stuff!
-Some of the world's top universities offer free online resources that can help you get started on your journey to becoming an AI whiz.
+Some of the world's top universities offer free online resources that can help you get started.
 Don't miss out on this opportunity - start your learning journey today!

 ***This repository contains a curated list of top AI courses offered by renowned universities.***